Characters: Necessary To Win

 - What the Hell, Hero?: Scolds Alisa when she learns about her intercepting Oarai's communications.

-"Kay believes in fair play, but she's not stupid."
+- 'Year: 3rdPosition: Commander of her tank, vice-captain."Kay believes in fair play, but she's not stupid."

 - Friendly Sniper: She's good natured, relatively cheerful, and a great shot, able to take down Rabbit Team from a far distance.

-"Their school should be shutting down- why is it still open?
+- Year: 3rdPosition: Commander of her tank, operations officer."Their school should be shutting down- why is it still open?
 Why the hell are they beating us?"

 - I Did What I Had to Do: She keeps her radio interception secret from Kay.